 In cases of death in water one has to differentiate between an indirect and a direct drowning.
 The indirect or atypical drowning is the submersion in water due to circulatory collapse or disturbance of consciousness.
 This includes the classic death by drowning according to Emminger (sudden death in water).

-A direct drowning, on the other hand, is suffocation under water comprised of the following criteria: gasping for air before going under, holding one’s breath after going under (possibly several repetitions of these two processes), shortness of breath with breathing out and inhaling water, pre-terminal pause for breath due to paralysis and death.
-Overall, drowning takes between three and five minutes.
+A direct drowning, on the other hand, is suffocation under water comprised of the following criteria: gasping for air before going under, holding one’s breath after going under (possibly several repetitions of these 2 processes), shortness of breath with breathing out and inhaling water, pre-terminal pause for breath due to paralysis and death.
+Overall, drowning takes between 3–5 minutes.

 Death in the bathroom refers to death by coincidentally being in water.
 Often this occurs in the bathtub due to an abrupt collapse of the main vital functions, so that all vital reactions are at lost.